15 Chapter 15 The Autonomic Nervous System

 Jayla is sitting, having an outdoor lunch with friends when a large spider lands on her plate.
 She immediately freezes, the food in her mouth begins to feel like a wad of dry hay, and she nearly gags as she tries to swallow it.
 She feels her heart race and pounding in her chest.
 After swallowing her food, it seems stuck in her throat and chest.

 In this scenario, Jayla had been sitting, relaxed and enjoying a meal.
-In this relaxed state, the body would have a heart rate that is at rest, active peristalisis (activity in muscles of the digestive system), ample activity in salivary glands and in digestive gland secretions, and bronchi that are not dilated.
-In this relaxed state, food can be easily processed due to ample amounts of saliva and digestive enzymes in the saliva released by the salivary glands into the mouth..
+In this relaxed state, the body would have a heart rate that is at rest, active peristalsis (activity in muscles of the digestive system), ample activity in salivary glands and in digestive gland secretions, and bronchi that are not dilated.
+In this relaxed state, food can be easily processed due to ample amounts of saliva and digestive enzymes in the saliva released by the salivary glands into the mouth.
 Salivation also facilitates swallowing by providing lubrication to the back of the throat and the esophagus.
 In this relaxed state, digestive fluids and enzymes in the intestines are actively produced and secreted so that food can be further processed and broken down (catabolized) for absorption of nutrients and glucose.
 While relaxed, Jayla’s heart beats imperceptibly and her breathing is deep.

 With the sudden appearance of the spider, the rate of Jayla’s heart beat becomes more rapid, and it contracts more powerfully.
 In this vigilant state, Jayla senses her rapid heart rate as well as the increased force of the contraction of her heart.
 She also senses a shift to rapid, shallow breathing that she tries to control.
 Her food seems lodged near the back of her throat as she struggles to swallow her food safely.